microsoft/onnxruntime/docs/Minimal_Build__Advanced_Usage_with_NNAPI.md

 If your model is particularly performance sensitive, you can additionally test an NNAPI-aware ORT format model.

 Note that it is possible and may be easier to do all this testing with a 'full' [Android build of ONNX Runtime with the NNAPI EP enabled](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md#Android-NNAPI-Execution-Provider), as the execution logic and therefore performance for a full build is exactly the same as for a minimal build.
-The original ONNX model can be used with this testing instead of creating multiple ORT format models, the optimization level [can be specified](ONNX_Runtime_Graph_Optimizations.md#Usage) via SessionOptions, and the NNAPI EP can be [enabled/disabled dynamically](execution_providers/README.md#Using Execution Providers).
+The original ONNX model can be used with this testing instead of creating multiple ORT format models, the optimization level [can be specified](ONNX_Runtime_Graph_Optimizations.md#Usage) via SessionOptions, and the NNAPI EP can be [dynamically enabled or disabled](execution_providers/README.md#Using Execution Providers).